Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Vacation Settlement:**

-    - Waiting to cancel the settelement, and reject the settlement reqest in this stage. once completed the stage then it will move to Visa Request.
+    - In This stage, Waiting to cancel the settlement process, If settlement process begins, Then User will reject the settlement request in this stage.

+    - Once Rejection completed then it will move to **Visa Request** stage.

+     - **User can move the request to next stage**

        - *In The action field is following to,*